robinrodricks/FluentListView/README.md

-Can the FluentListView use a selection scheme like Vista?[¶](#can-the-objectlistview-use-a-selection-scheme-like-vista "Permalink to this headline")
+Can the FluentListView use a selection scheme like Vista?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 There are two ways you can do this: